mborowsk/fitbitcontest/README.md

 Step 4.
 Add Twilio SMS service for leaderboard updates Via SMS
 1. Add the Twilio service (under mobile) to your app via the dashboard.
 You will have to sign up directly at https://www.twilio.com to get your Account SID and Account Token to complete the addition of the service.
 2. Once you get a full Twilio account register https://YOURAPPURL/php/smsldb.php as the callback url for Twilio to call when someone texts to your Twilio phone number.
 The code will add or remove users to/from a database table so they will selectively receive updates as they choose.
-3. All "send to" numbers must first be registered with Twilio.
-Additionally you must set the "TO_NUM" to match in the top of the htdocs/php/smssend.php file if you want to test single message sends.

 Step 5.
 Setup your Fitbit User and Register your Application
 1. Register as a new user with www.fitbit.com using a catchy name that everyone will want to friend.
 Those who want to be in the contest will have to have their own Fitbit accounts (and devices) and simply become friends with this user.